62-Year-Old Laurel Man Charged In 40-Year-Old Rape, Murder

 “We hope that after nearly 40 years, Laney McGadney’s family can have some kind of peace with this arrest,” said Police Chief Lisa Myers.
 “Nothing will ever erase the pain of losing a loved one in such a violent and tragic way.
 Our cold case investigators are committed to bringing justice for victims and families, no matter how much time has passed.”

 Police said McGadney left her Columbia apartment on March 29, 1982 to walk to a grocery store in Owen Brown Village Center.
 As she was walking along Oakland Mills Road, witnesses said they saw someone abduct her.
-Her body was discovered later that day in a vacant lot near what is now called Water Lily Way.READ MORE: Baltimore School Briefly Placed On Lockdown After Reports Of Gunfire Nearby
+Her body was discovered later that day in a vacant lot near what is now called Water Lily Way.READ MORE: Baltimore County Police Seek Public's Help Finding Missing Jaden Sipe, 16, of Randallstown

 The 28-year-old mother of four was raped and then stabbed to death.